Arkaeriit/reflet/simulator/README.md

 ## IO
 To test your programs, the simulator can do basic IO.
 To print a character, write it at address `tx_data` (default to 0x1) and then write 0 at address `tx_cmd` (default to 0x0).
 To get an input char, write 0 at address `rx_cmd` (default to 0x2).
 The input char will be written at address `rx_data` (default to 0x3).

+## Interrupts
+The simulatorcan handle interrupts.
+By default, no interrupts will append, but if you can add a line `int_X_freq xxx` to the config file with X the number of the interrupt (between 0 and 3) and xxx the number instruction between each time the interupt is raised.
+This will make the desired interrupts be raised at the desired frequency.

 ## Configuration
 The configuration file should contain information about the processor such as the word size or the ram size.
 |Parameter name|Value|Default Value|